fh295/fh295.github.io/noncompositional.md

 # NonCompositional

-A Twitter-sized blog about language.
-Preconceived ideas may be challenged.
+A Twitter-length blog about language.